Piecewise Deterministic Sampling for Constrained Distributions: Numerics and discussions

 \section{Numerics and discussions}

 We now present experimental results demonstrating the performance of the MZZS in a number of different examples.
 In addition, we compare its performance to state-of-the-art samplers.
-Throughout all of our experiments unless otherwise stated, we set the parameters for the algorithms as follows: For MLAa we use the step size $1/L_V$ with $L_V$ being the gradient-Lipschitz constant of $V$, for MLAm we use the step size $1/\tilde{L}$ where $\tilde{L}=L_V^S+ 2M_\psi L_V^L$ with $L_V^S$ being the relative smoothness constant of $U$, $M_\psi$ being the self-concordance constant of $\psi$ and $L_V^L$ being the relative Lipschitz constant of $\nabla U$ (see \cite{ahn2021efficient} for details).
+Throughout all of our experiments unless otherwise stated, we set the parameters for the algorithms as follows: For MLAa we use the step size $1/L_V$ with $L_V$ being the gradient-Lipschitz constant of $V$, for MLAm we use the step size $1/\tilde{L}$ where $\tilde{L}=L_V^S+ 2M_\psi L_V^L$ with $L_V^S$ being the relative smoothness constant of $U$, $M_\psi$ being the self-concordance constant of $\psi$ and $L_V^L$ being the relative Lipschitz constant of $U$ with respect to $\psi$(see \cite{ahn2021efficient} for details).
 We implement MZZS using the bound $\tilde{M}$ given by \eqref{eq:MZZS_bound}, and MBPS using the bound $\tilde{M}$ given by \eqref{eq:MBPS_bound}.
 For MBPS the refreshment rate has been manually tuned to obtain the best results.
-Details on the derivation of the constants will be given in the Appendix.
+For MAMLA, we follow the approach used in the numerical illustration and run the algorithm adaptively, tuning the step size to achieve an acceptance rate of 25\%.
+This value is determined empirically based on the Gamma distribution example.
+Details on the derivation of the different constants will be given in the Appendix \ref{app:lips_const}.